sadanand-singh/Blog/posts/myarchsetup.md

 $ cryptsetup luksAddKey /dev/sda2 KEYFILE
 {{% /code-block %}}

-{{% marker warning %}} Note that the KEYFILE here should be kept on a separate USB drive or SD card. {{% /marker %}} The recommended way of using such a disk would be as follows:
+{{% emph warning %}} Note that the KEYFILE here should be kept on a separate USB drive or SD card. {{% /emph %}} The recommended way of using such a disk would be as follows:

 {{% code-block code=bash %}}